Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 Save and close the file.
 Now you can view your slippy map by typing the following URL in browser.

     http://your-server-ip/ol.html

+To expand it with the public IP address of your server, check this command for instance (paste its output to the browser):

+    echo "http://`wget http://ipinfo.io/ip -qO -`/ol.html"

 <script async src="//jsfiddle.net/ircama/r3a4t201/embed/html,js,resources,css,result/"></script>